nailec1911/special_tictactoe/README.md

 ## Why ?
 Why not ?
-Firstly I wanted to do a tictactoe to learn tu use PyGames, but as I started to do the code, I thought of a lot of things that I could do in single line.\
+I wanted to do a tictactoe to learn to use PyGames, but as I started to do the code, I thought of a lot of things that I could do in single line.\
-Hence, I had the idea to do a tictactoe with a lot of constraints, in the objective to learn new things, and exercise my brain a little.\
+Hence, I had the idea to do a tictactoe with a lot of constraints, in the objective to learn new things, and make my brain work.\
 (I still don't know anything about PyGame).

 ## How to use